 Such plans have been popular since the late nineteenth century.
 Back then you selected a plan from a planbook (or “pattern book”) and ordered the blueprints by mail.
 Among the most successful planbook architects was George Barber of DeKalb, Illinois.
 In 1887 or 1888 Barber published his Cottage Souvenir book, which contained eighteen plans for houses that would cost from $900 to $8,000 ($23,000 to $204,000 today).
 This house in Barber’s first planbook was estimated to cost $2,800 to $3,300 ($71,000 to $84,000 today) to build.

 In 1890 Barber published his Cottage Souvenir No. 2, which contained fifty-nine plans for houses that would cost from $500 to $6,500 ($12,000 to $166,000 today) to build.
 You could also order plans for a carriage house or a barn.
 The house in this plan cost $5,250 ($134,000 today) to build.

 During his twenty years in business Barber sold almost twenty thousand plans.
 Many Barber houses of the 1890s survive, some in Texas as close as Weatherford, Waxahachie, Cleburne, and Granbury.
 More Barber houses.

-This Barber-designed planbook house (1896) is in Laurens, South Carolina.
+This Barber-designed beauty (1896), a planbook house, is in Laurens, South Carolina.
 (Photo from Wikipedia.)

 “But how about planbook houses in Fort Worth?”
 I hear you ask.
 Yes, indeed.
 Another planbook architect was Henry L. Wilson of Los Angeles, who in 1910 published a book entitled The Bungalow Book with 112 house plans.
 Fairmount historian Michael McDermott says several Fairmount houses were built using plans from Wilson’s book.